Let's Be Cops

 The inciting incident occurs at 12 minutes when They attend their college reunion wearing cop costumes (thinking it's a costume party, but it's actually a masquerade ball).
 Humiliated and embarrassed, they leave early - this external event forces them to confront their loser status..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Ryan makes an active choice to go all-in: he orders real police uniforms and equipment online.
+This indicates the protagonist's commitment to Ryan makes an active choice to go all-in: he orders real police uniforms and equipment online.
 They commit to the lie, crossing into a new world where they're actually impersonating officers.
 No turning back., moving from reaction to action.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, Their lies are exposed: Josie discovers they're not real cops, feeling betrayed.
 The criminals attack them or someone gets seriously hurt.
 Their friendship fractures as Justin blames Ryan.
-Everything crashes down - the fantasy dies., indicates the protagonist at their lowest point.
+Everything crashes down - the fantasy dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 New information: Josie or someone they care about is in real danger from Mossi's gang.
 They realize they can use what they learned (actual courage, friendship, resourcefulness) without the costumes.
 Time to be real heroes, not fake cops., demonstrating the transformation achieved throughout the journey.